 You might find one or two other people taking a look with you, given The Kiss ranks as Vienna’s most important artwork (it often appears near the top of global rankings, too).

-2. Seek out the character heads
+2. Find the character heads

 (Character head by Franz Xaver Messerschmidt.
 Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)